 It really looks like everyone is doomed – but this is Arnold Schwarzenegger, dammit, and if anyone can survive this mess, it’s The Terminator.

-Machismo & Monsters
+Predator’s Machismo and Monsters

 Predator remains one of the most explosive films of the 1980s, with macho man muscles sported by almost every cast member.
 But the film, whilst cliched in this respect, doesn’t make a mess of it.